Estimates of Dirichlet heat kernels for unimodal L\'evy processes with low intensity of small jumps: Introduction and Main results

-(2) A function $f:(0,\infty)\to [0,\infty)$ is said to be completely monotone, if $f$ is of class $C^\infty$ and $(-1)^nf^{(n)}\ge 0$ on $(0,\infty)$ for every integer $n\geq 0$.
-A Bernstein function is said to be a complete Bernstein function, if its L\'evy measure has a completely monotone density with respect to the Lebesgue measure.
-If the Laplace exponent $\phi$ of the subordinator is a complete Bernstein function and corresponding subordinate Brownian motion satisfies condition {\bf (A)}, then the L\'evy density of the subordinate Brownian motion also satisfies condition {\bf (B)}.
-(See, \cite[Remark 1.4]{GKK15} and the proof of \cite[Proposition 3.5]{KSV12}.)
+A function $f:(0,\infty)\to [0,\infty)$ is said to be \textit{completely monotone}, if $(-1)^nf^{(n)}\ge 0$ on $(0,\infty)$ for every $n\geq 0$.
+A Bernstein function is said to be a \textit{complete Bernstein function}, if its L\'evy measure has a completely monotone density.